varnerlab/CHEME-5760-Decisions-Book/_build/html/_sources/unit-2-uncertainty/risk.md

 where $U^{\prime}(w)$ and $U^{\prime\prime}(w)$ denote the first and second derivative of the utility function with respect to the weath.
 ````

+Let's compute the absolute and relative risk aversion parameters for some typical utility functions using the [Symbolics.jl](https://github.com/JuliaSymbolics/Symbolics.jl) package.

 ---